-Part III, Dynamic Orbix Programming
+Part III, Dynamic Orbix C++ Programming

 This part describes a special subset of Orbix programming components that allow you to write dynamic applications.
-The concept of dynamic Orbix programming is described in Part III.
+The concept of dynamic Orbix programming is described in this section.
 Each chapter is dedicated to a single dynamic Orbix component.

-Part IV, Advanced Orbix Programming
+Part IV, Advanced Orbix C++ Programming